 Our upcoming projects in this area address the development of quantum technologies.
 These projects will be the basis of Vidi, ERC and other grant applications.
 The projects vary, but we will collectively refer to them by the name of our recent Vidi application, QuGov, for Quantum Governance.
-Quantum technologies threaten to destabilise long-held institutional arrangements in the areas of international security and the global economy, for instance by overcoming encryption, defeating stealth technologies, or radically altering geolocation infrastructures.
-The ability of international institutions to coordinate the deployment of quantum technologies has become a key to governing distributive outcomes in the future.
+The development of quantum technologies threatens to destabilise long-held institutional arrangements in the areas of international security and the global economy, for instance with threats to encryption and stealth technologies, or altering geolocation infrastructures.
+The ability of international institutions to coordinate the deployment of quantum technologies has become a horizon for governing distributive outcomes in the future.
 QuGov interrogates these issues, as well as the potential value added of quantum information theory for perennial issues of critique and social theory applicable to international law.

 In addition to QuGov, our research strand is active with Action Line 4 of Quantum Delta NL, addressing ethical, legal and societal aspects of quantum technologies.
-We are currently developing a consortium project going forward at Quantum Delta under the leadership of Joris von Hoboken (at IVIR), with whom we work closely, also as part of the Digital Transformation of Decision-Making project.
-Currently, we are additionally developing an application under the recently-announced NWA call for projects addressing the Ethical, Legal and Societal Aspects of quantum technologies, with partners at TNO and UvA.
+We are currently developing a consortium project going forward at Quantum Delta under the leadership of Joris von Hoboken (at IViR), with whom we work closely, also as part of the Digital Transformation of Decision-Making project.

-Managing conflicts: How are competing constructions of public interest managed by institutions of international law?
+3. Managing conflicts: How are competing constructions of public interest managed by institutions of international law?

 In private international law, it is precisely a role of the legal institution to serve as mediator among competing claims of public policy, public interest, and private right, and so the reflexive nature of our work is baked into the subject.
 The public interest exception is perhaps clearest in this regard, especially when it is brought into conflict with human rights norms.
 The issue is also apparent, from a Private International Law perspective, in the constant decision as to how much law from outside the national legal system will be recognised within it.
 We propose to take up such questions in ongoing research.
 Further, our Private International Law group also focuses on rules that limit party autonomy in the name of some public interests, for instance when private international law constraints serve to protect the interests of weaker parties.

 The research further covers public policy and human rights restrictions in applying private law norms, as well as the role of mandatory rules in adjusting private law implications.
 We raise provocative questions about dilemmas (and opportunities) posed by private international law in a world marked by deep and accelerating inequality, where wealth and capital flow across multiple possible jurisdictions, and likewise the appeal of private international law models to develop an institutional architecture for public norms in pluralised legal-governance contexts.